QuentinDEME97/TP_NodeJS/README.md

 # To launch
 Just type `node serverV2.js` in you terminal. 'server.js' is a simple server serving a simple html page on request.

+Then go in your browser to `localhost:8080` and enjoy.
+You can use multiple tab to simulate multiple clients.